namtoki/English/02_usage_structure.md

 - [permit] Would you mind S V-ing?:             `Would you mind` my opening the window?
 - [permit] I was wondering if S could V:        `I was wondering if` you `could` do me a favor.
 - [permit] Do you think I could V?:             `Do you think I could` get your number?
-- [感想] How do you like O?:                    `How do you like` your new shoes?
+- [opinion] How do you like O?:                 `How do you like` your new shoes?
-- [感想] Which do you prefer?:                  `Which do you prefer`, going to the movies or watching films at home?
+- [opinion] Which do you prefer?:               `Which do you prefer`, going to the movies or watching films at home?
-- [感想] Does that sound C?:                    `Does that sound` good?
+- [opinion] Does that sound C?:                 `Does that sound` good?
-- [意見] What's your take on?:
+- [opinion] What's your take on?:
-- [意見] What do you think about O?:            `What do you think about` moving to Osaka?
+- [opinion] What do you think about O?:         `What do you think about` moving to Osaka?
-- [意見] How do you feel about O?:              `How do you feel about` the service in Japan?
+- [opinion] How do you feel about O?:           `How do you feel about` the service in Japan?
-- [意見] How long until S V?:                   `How long until` he comes back?
+- [opinion] How long until S V?:                `How long until` he comes back?
 (How long is it going to be until S V の省略)
-- [意見] How long since S V?:                   `How long since` you met him?
+- [opinion] How long since S V?:                `How long since` you met him?
 (How long has it been since S V の省略)
-- [意見] What's the situation with O?:
+- [opinion] What's the situation with O?:
-- [意見] What are the chances that S V?:        `What are the chances that` the meeting will finish early?
+- [opinion] What are the chances that S V?:     `What are the chances that` the meeting will finish early?
+- [opinion] Let me ask you O:                   `Let me ask you` your honest opinion.
 - [suggestion] Would you like O?:               `Would you like` some more?
 - [suggestion] Would you like to V?:            `Would you like to` watch it together?
 - [suggestion] (Would you) care to V?:          `Would you care to` join me for a drink?